AI Kitchen Remodel: See Your Kitchen Before You Spend a Dollar

 ⚠️ One thing to consider:

 This design works best if the kitchen gets good natural light, especially afternoon sun.
-Otherwise, the space can feel overly dark.
+Otherwise, you're cooking in a cave.

 3. Bright Scandinavian